odelariva-gis/Urban-API-Repo/README.md

 ### Switching Environment

-Switch your active environment to access the recently created/cloned Urban API environment.
-You will need to change it by using a similar command to the one above.
-You may need to do this again if you have already closed out from a previous session.
+Switch the active environment to access the recently created/cloned Urban API environment.
+The environment will need to change it by using a similar command to the one above.
+This may need to done again if the previous session has already been closed.

-1. Activate your environment with the following command:
+1. Activate the environment with the following command:

     a.  [proswap your_api_env]{.mark}